 Osservatorio Ximeniano, Astronomical observatory and technology museum near Basilica San Lorenzo, Florence, Italy.

-The Osservatorio Ximeniano is an astronomical observatory and technology museum located on the top floor of the Scolopi Fathers convent in Florence.
-The distinctive observation domes visible across the city house collections of over 20,000 volumes on mathematics, astronomy, and physics spanning several centuries.
+The Osservatorio Ximeniano is an astronomical observatory and technology museum housed on the top floor of the Scolopi Fathers convent in Florence.
+Its observation domes are visible from several points across the city, and inside, a large library holds thousands of volumes on mathematics, astronomy, and physics.

 The community of curious travelers